xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 ![duplicated_tiles](assets/images/eda/grouped_aoi_results_sample.png)

 You can see that the same Area of Interest is presented on those images.
-In order to create robust CV split strategy each DEM layer image was passed through a pre-trained ResNet network.
+In order to create robust CV split strategy each DEM layer was used for embedding generation.
+DEM layer was chosen for AOI grouping since it does not contain any striping artifacts, corrupted or saturated pixels or clouds.
+Missing values in this layer mark the extent of the DEM layer i.e. DEM only goes couple hundred of meters into the sea - there is no point in calculating DEM over the water.
+Missing values were replaced with zeroes.
+Every DEM image was passed through a pre-trained ResNet network.
 The resulting embeddings were then compared  with each other - if cosine similarity between two images was over 0.97 they were placed into a single group.
 The de-duplication resulted in 3313 unique AOI groups.
 Those groups where then used to perform 10-Fold Stratified CV Split.

 What's more a few images had been mislabelled as kelp.
 Those images were filtered out from the training dataset.